Our writing principles

 5. Don’t overload users with numbers

 We don’t reference too many figures in one sentence.
-This is because it makes users work harder to understand the information.
+This is because it makes it harder for people to understand the information.
 The Nielson Norman Group have done research into how users process information.

 This could be rewritten as:

-We minimise the number of figures in one sentence.
+We minimise the number of figures used in one sentence.

 6. Avoid ambiguity

-We avoid ambiguity, particularly when comparing ethnic groups.
+We avoid ambiguity, especially when comparing ethnic groups.